sqe/esddns/ARTIFACT_HUB_GUIDE.md

 ---

-**Next**: After publication, users can discover and install your chart from Artifact Hub!
+## What's Next?

+After publication, your operator becomes discoverable to thousands of Kubernetes users worldwide.
+They can:

+1. **Find your operator** on Artifact Hub's searchable registry
+2. **Review your documentation** and security posture
+3. **Install with one command** using Helm
+4. **Stay updated** as you release new versions

+Monitor your operator's adoption through Artifact Hub analytics and engage with your growing community.